 For investors: the conditional residence will be related to the period of investment in the United States.

-The maximum validity of an immigrant is 180 days.
-However, this validity will be less depending on some factors such as: medical exam validity, passport validity, birthday date of applicants who are about to complete 21 years old and on K visa cases.
-There is no extension of an immigrant visa validity.
-If you do not enter the United States before your visa expires, please contact us thru e-mail firstname.lastname@example.org to know how to proceed.
+The maximum validity of an immigrant visa is usually about 180 days from the date of the medical examination.
+In most cases, this means that the immigrant visa is valid for a week or two less than 180 days.
+However, the visa may be valid for less time than that, depending on other factors such as: certain medical diagnoses, the validity of your passport, or the birthday of applicants who are about to turn 21.
+Under all circumstances, the expiration date written on your visa is the maximum amount of time the visa is valid.
+There are no extensions of immigrant visa validity.
+If you do not enter the United States before your immigrant visa expires, please contact us by e-mail at email@example.com.
+We will advise you as to how to proceed based on your situation.

 Note for any case under adjustment of status: if you need to travel outside the U.S. during the adjustment period, you must request an especial authorization from the Department of Homeland Security (DHS), a “Parole”.